daryamakavchik/mesto-project-backend/README.md

 ## Functionality:

-- Registration;
+- registration
-- Authorization;
+- authorization
-- Avatar editing;
+- avatar editing
-- Profile editing;
+- profile editing
-- Adding a new photo;
+- adding a new photo
-- Deleting a card;
+- deleting a card
-- Adding/removing like;
+- adding/removing like
-- Opening photos in full size.
+- opening photos in full size

 ## Tech stack: